 In its present form, this amazing village, situated in the Var valley, approximately 60 kilometers (37 miles) from Nice, goes back to the 11th century.
 Entrevaux is built into a loop of the Var river.
 Access to the village is by means of a bridge and through a gate.
 In the 17th Century, Vauban built a citadel on top of a thin peak that towers over the village.
 One climbs up a walled-in walkway that features some 20 fortified doorways.
 From the top, one can enjoy a superb view of the Var valley and the village below.

 It is easy to get to Entrevaux by car, but one can also opt for the "Train des Pignes", a narrow-gauge train that links Nice and Digne.
 Not having to drive is clearly an advantage if one wants to fully enjoy the beauty of the Var valley.
-More information about Entrevaux is available from Provence Web.
+More information about Entrevaux is available here.

 The photos on this page were taken on July 22, 2001